 We often see circumstances where a director is subject to disqualification proceedings some years after a previous company failure and this adversely affects his/her ability to run their new company, which is often more successful (perhaps off the back of their recent experience).

-However, where it is difficult for that director to completely cut him/herself off from the day-to-day affairs (or any part) of the company’s business, then it is often the case that the director will continue to be acting in the management or as director of that company, in breach of the statutory disqualification restrictions.
+- however, where it is difficult for that director to completely cut him/herself off from the day-to-day affairs (or any part) of the company’s business, then it is often the case that the director will continue (often without realising) to be acting in the management or as director of that company, in breach of the statutory disqualification restrictions.

-As stated above, a shadow director sits in the shadows instructing directors of the company (in whole or part) on issues which fall within the director’s responsibilities.
+A shadow director “sits in the shadows” instructing directors of the company (in whole or part) on issues which fall within the director’s responsibilities.
 This is very different from a professional advisor, although disqualified directors face a risk in seeking the protection of “professional advisor” status when attending board meetings or in any way supporting directors fulfil their duties.